An Introduction to Cosign

 ...

-At this point, a browser window will open and you will be directed to a page that asks you to log in with Sigstore.
+At this point, a browser window will open and you will be directed to a page that asks you to log in to Sigstore.
 You can authenticate with GitHub, Google, or Microsoft.
 Note that the email address that is tied to these credentials will be permanently visible in the Rekor transparency log.
 This makes it publicly visible that you are the one who signed the given artifact, and helps others trust the given artifact.
 That said, it is worth keeping this in mind when choosing your authentication method.
-Once you log in and are authenticated, you’ll receive feedback of “Sigstore Auth Successful”, and you may now safely close the window.
+Once you log in and are authenticated, you’ll receive feedback of “Sigstore Authentication Successful!”, and you may now safely close the window.

 On the terminal, you’ll receive output that you were successfully verified, and you’ll get confirmation that the signature was pushed.